galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 # Optional exercise

-As an additional activity, you can try to repeat the workflow using the sequences stored in the NCBI GEO database with the accession number `GSM3373998`.
+As additional activity, you can try to repeat the workflow by using the sequences stored in the NCBI GEO database with the accession number `GSM3373998`.
 This is a two-factor experiment.
-The first factor is the genotype, which includes WT plants (Col-0) and mutants overexpressing the brassinosteroid receptor BRL3.
+The first factor is the genotype, which includes wild-type plants (Col-0) and mutants overexpressing the brassinosteroid receptor BRL3.
 The second factor is condition, which includes control and water-stressed samples.
-Each genotype and condition includes three biological samples.
+Each genotype and condition includes three biological replicates.

 # Conclusion
 {:.no_toc}